scollier/kubernetes/docs/man/kube-apiserver.1.md

 	If non empty, and -cloud_provider is specified, a regular expression for matching minion VMs.

 **-port**=8080
 	The port to listen on.
-Default 8080
+Default is 8080.

 **-stderrthreshold**=0
 	logs at or above this threshold go to stderr.
 Default is 0.